This Keto Creamy Tuscan Zucchini Noodles with Sausage is packed full of flavor and veggie goodness for a deliciously low-carb one-pan dinner!

 Can I use frozen spinach?

 You can, but I wouldn’t.
-If that’s all you have on hand feel free to use it but I like how fresh spinach doesn’t get mushy like frozen spinach does.
-The block spinach is the mushiest but if you have whole leaf frozen spinach it should work just fine!
+If that’s all you have on hand feel free to use it but I like how fresh spinach doesn’t get mushy as frozen spinach does.
+The block spinach is the mushiest but if you have whole-leaf frozen spinach it should work just fine!

 Troubleshooting: my sauce is watery

 You probably didn’t simmer the sauce long enough for it to reduce.
 No worries though as we have a great hack that can fix this in 2.2 seconds!
 Simply whisk in some cream cheese to the sauce to thicken it up.
 Heck, maybe even do this anyways!